 This is my #1 for a good reason.
 You will need it for practically every home improvement project.
 I have two and I LOVE them.
 The impact drill is amaze balls!
 I burnt out 2 motors trying to put up the hardy backer board to tile my bathroom.
 When my hubby brought me the impact drill it made screwing through the board like a hot knife through butter!
 The adjustable speed drill is good for all other drilling and screwing applications.
 I would buy these over and over if I had to!
 I love them.

 I have three sizes of levels a 48 inch, 24 inch and 12 inch.
-I use them not only for DIY projects but also decorating and crafting.
-I am a fan of the good old-fashioned bubble levels but see the purpose and efficiency of the laser models.
+Their uses go beyond them DIY projects as I also use them for decorating and crafting.
+I’m a huge fan of the good old-fashioned bubble levels but see the purpose and efficiency of the laser models.
 If budget allows I would invest in both.

 I use these suckers for everything, even cleaning around the house.
 Since 2009 I have gone through 5 putty knifes until I found some that felt good in my hand.
 I recommend having a few different sizes and shapes to accommodate different projects.
 This is definitely an essential tool.

 Okay this one you could live without…but why would you want to?
 I use my shop vac all the time inside and outside the house.
 It is especially great for sucking up spiders.
 I hate spiders!
 It seems like the little engine that could at the end of all my messy projects.
 There are so many great attachments that you can purchase which makes it hand to clean up the car.
 Also if you purchase one that is a wet/dry vac then those big spills are easily cleaned up as well.